 About the show

 Tights and Fights is the podcast that covers pro-wrestling with the sincerity and hilarity that it deserves.
-Every week, hosts Hal Lublin, Danielle Radford, Mike Eagle, and Lindsey Kelk make sense of the chaos that is the world of sports-entertainment.
+Every week, hosts Hal Lublin, Danielle Radford, and Lindsey Kelk make sense of the chaos that is the world of sports-entertainment.
 Whether it’s the latest headlines, a cultural analysis of an old angle or a debate about which wrestler has the best merch, Tights and Fights will examine every corner of the squared-circle for your enjoyment.

 Join the Nation of Conversation on Twitter: @TightsFights.

 Stream or download episodes directly from our website, or listen via your favorite podcatcher!